ezizkerem/Housing-Price-Prediction/README.md

 ## Model

-The linear regression model is fitted with lasso regularrization, see table below for the model performance:
+The linear regression model is fitted with lasso regularization, see table below for the model performance:

 |                        | Cross Validation Score |
 |------------------------|------------------------|